-The Imagineerium aimed to ‘coach the habit of invention’ into children and young people.
-It ran for five years from 2014 to 2019 and involved over 600 Year 5 pupils from 21 Coventry primary schools, plus 34 teaching staff.
+The Imagineerium’s aim was to ‘coach the habit of invention’ into children and young people.
+The imagineerium initiative ran for five years from 2014 to 2019 and involved over 600 Year 5 pupils from 21 Coventry primary schools, plus 34 teaching staff.

 This school-based programme linked engineering and science with the practice of invention through an art-making process.
 It has been recognised as a unique and effective form of STEAM (science, technology, engineering, arts, maths) education.

 In each project children were framed as ‘young imagineers’.
 They were invited and supported by professional artists, engineers and teachers to realise a particular commission, including creating a kinetic performance vehicle to follow Godiva for the Festival of Imagineers in 2014, re-creating the tractors from Roald Dahl’s ‘Fantastic Mr Fox’, and making machines that reflected moments and ideas in Coventry’s history to be installed in a new heritage park at Charterhouse in the city.

 Children worked in groups to imagine, design and make a part-working model of their idea, which they then explain and ‘pitch’ to a panel of professionals including engineers, artists and specialists relevant to the commission.

 The pupils were actively involved with, and inspired by, others.
 Central to the success of the project was giving pupils access to new resources, spaces and ways of working in imagining and making.

 Statistical evidence gathered through research by Dr Jo Trowsdale, University of Warwick, argues that the project develops children’s confidence in their own creativity and capability as learners, and specifically their understanding of science and technology (Trowsdale, McKenna and Francis, 2019; 2021).